Made in the USA Products

 12. What is cam chest upgrade?

-FAGnum11Cam chest upgrades is for replacing all factory parts in the cam chest with stronger more dependable types.
+Cam chest upgrades is for replacing all factory parts in the cam chest with stronger more dependable types.
 Upgrades include all new heavy-duty bearings, billet cam plate, high pressure-high volume oil pump, lifters, adjustable pushrods, and automotive style hydraulic oil pressure tensioners.
 All items are made in USA.
 The factory installed bearings, tensioners, cam plate and oil pump are prone to failure.
 When they do fail it can cause severe engine damage that adds a large expense to repair cost.
 I recommend this upgrade anytime repairs are performed in cam chest.
 See FAQ #9(cam replacement).
 This upgrade works with gear drive cams, chain drive cams, and to update old style spring chain tensioners with 2007 up automotive style hydraulic oil pressure tensioners.
 This upgrade is dependable and very quiet.
+13. What is a crankshaft left bearing conversion and do I need it?

 14. How do I read the graph printout?

-how to read graphFAQ13The graph is made up of several vertical and horizontal grid lines with 2 vertical axes, and 1 horizontal axis.
+The graph is made up of several vertical and horizontal grid lines with 2 vertical axes, and 1 horizontal axis.
 Most dyno operators including Max Power Dyno label the left vertical axis as horsepower and the right vertical axis as torque.
 The lower horizontal axis is labeled either RPM or speed depending on what the operator is checking.
 If measuring horsepower only, the right vertical axis will be labeled as none and only the horsepower curve will be displayed.
 The horsepower curve is the darker shade of color graph line.
 It starts at lower left corner of graph, crosses torque curve (if displayed) at 5252 rpm’s and climbs to upper right corner of graph and stops at rev-limiter.
 The torque curve is the lighter shade of color graph line.
 It starts toward upper left corner above horsepower curve and continues across the grid, crosses horsepower curve at 5252 rpm’s and ends toward lower right corner of graph, below horsepower curve.
 The lower horizontal axis will show rpm’s or speed from the start of dyno run until the stop of the run.
 This allows you to see your horsepower or torque readings at any rpm or speed from start to end of a dyno run at 100% throttle.
 Torque and horsepower curves should always cross at 5252 rpm’s because 5252 rpm is a constant in torque / horsepower mathematical formulas (see terms, horsepower and torque).
 If they cross anywhere else, dyno is inaccurate or settings for displaying info on graph are not correct.
+Terms & Definitions

 1. Horsepower (HP) = torque x RPM / 5252